gagan3012/keytotext/README.md

 docker run -dp 8000:8000 gagan30/keytotext
 ```

-This will start the api at port 8000
+This will start the api at port 8000 visit the url below to get the results as below:
 ```
 http://localhost:8000/api?data=["India","Capital","New Delhi"]
 ```